silversurfer63/partner-solutions/oracle-infa/setup/setup.md

 ## Introduction

-This lab walks you through the steps to download INFA secure agent MarketPlace image and configure secure agent to connect with ADW.
+This lab walks you through the steps to download an Informatica Secure Agent from the OCI Market Place, configure the secure agent to connect with an ADW instance and run a sample mapping.

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...

-Estimated Lab Time: -- minutes
+Estimated Lab Time: -- 60 Minutes

-### About <Product/Technology> (Optional)
+### About Informatica Intelligent Data Management Cloud
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than to sections/paragraphs, please utilize the "Learn More" section.
+The Informatica Intelligent Data Management Cloud.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
-* Objective 1
-* Objective 2
-* Objective 3
+* Install and Configure an Informatica Secure Agent
+* Create an Autonomous Database (ADB) instance
+* Create a connection between the Secure Agent and ADB
+* Build and execute and Informatica Data Integration Mapping

 ### Prerequisites (Optional)